a-b-street/docs/book/src/tech/dev/testing.md

 ## data/regen.sh

 This tool regenerates all maps and scenarios from scratch.
-`cargo run --bin updater -- --dry` then reveals what files have changed.
+`cargo run --bin updater -- dry-run` then reveals what files have changed.

 Additionally, this script does a few more tests: